-- 10.1 The Authority acknowledges that it needs to communicate with the people who live in, work in or visit the region, to educate and inform people about its prevention, protection and responding activities.
+10.1 The Authority acknowledges that it needs to communicate with the people who live in, work in or visit the region, to educate and inform people about its prevention, protection and responding activities.
 The Corporate Communications Department has day to day responsibility for co-ordinating internal and external communications, media relations, the Welsh language policy and translation.
-Positive publicity in the media enhances the reputation of the Service and promotes the aim of making North Wales a safer place to live, work and visit. - 10.2 The Authority has established a Corporate Communications Strategy 2014-19: Putting People First, which sets out the principles and approach to be followed to ensure continuous improvement in the work to communicate with key stakeholders.
+Positive publicity in the media enhances the reputation of the Service and promotes the aim of making North Wales a safer place to live, work and visit.

+- 10.2 The Authority has established a Corporate Communications Strategy 2014-19: Putting People First, which sets out the principles and approach to be followed to ensure continuous improvement in the work to communicate with key stakeholders.
 In addition the Authority is part of an All Wales Memorandum of Understanding: Our Strategic Direction, which has been produced by the All Wales Communications Group.
-Its purpose is to assist the three Welsh FRAs adopt a common and generic approach to public engagement and consultation.

-- 10.3 In addition, the Authority is committed to offering the public a real language choice.
+Its purpose is to assist the three Welsh FRAs adopt a common and generic approach to public engagement and consultation. - 10.3 In addition, the Authority is committed to offering the public a real language choice.
 Through its Welsh Language Scheme it recognises that service users are able to express their views and needs better in their preferred language and offering this is good practice not a concession. - 10.4 The Authority's stakeholders are consulted in regard to determining the priorities needed to realise the vision set out in the Combined Improvement and Risk Reduction Plan.
-The report published in March 2013, outlines how the Authority will make improvements and reduce risk as well as setting improvement objectives for 2013/14 and 2014/15.
+The report published in March 2014, outlines how the Authority will make improvements and reduce risk as well as setting improvement objectives for 2014/15 and 2015/16.
 The Authority conducted a public consultation to ensure that there was wider support for the proposals.
-74% thought the Authority had identified the right priorities. - 10.5 The Deputy Chief Fire Officer and other Senior Officers hold formal, negotiating meetings with members of the Authority's representative bodies on a regular basis to consult on both key policies and Service delivery changes.
-These are chaired by the Deputy Chief Fire Officer in order that there is an appeal mechanism to the Chief Fire Officer.
+74% thought the Authority had identified the right priorities. - 10.5 The Deputy Chief Fire Officer and other Senior Officers meet with members of the Authority's Representative Bodies on a regular basis to consult on both key policies and Service delivery changes.